-Vodafone broadband comes in three speeds: up to 17Mb (ADSL), up to 38Mb (fibre optic), or up to 76Mb (fibre optic).
+Vodafone broadband comes in three speeds: basic ADSL, average 35Mb (fibre optic), or average 63Mb (fibre optic).
 This is identical to what you can get from most Openreach-based providers, including Sky, TalkTalk, Plusnet, and EE.

 The actual speeds you'll get with Vodafone - these are only 'up to' estimations, remember - can vary depending on where you live.
 They'll likely be very similar to what you get from other providers though, since they use the same network.

 Downloads and traffic management